Proposify Full Software Review

 Proposify offers several automatic functions that simplify the proposal development process.
 Client information is set as an editable field called a Variable.
 These Variables are placeholders for names, addresses, websites, and other information that can be automatically pulled in from Client information.
 These variables enable an existing template to be quickly tailored to a new client’s information.
 This automation eliminates the need to scan a previous proposal for recent mentions of an earlier client when reused and the embarrassment of referring to your new client True North Real Estate as past client Funky Duck Party Supplies.

 The second critical automation aspect is the Content Library.
 Sections, images, phrasing, or pricing that you use again and again can be saved for easy re-use.
 This content can be collected from an existing proposal or developed fresh in the Library.
 The content can then be easily added to any other new bid.
-For example, terms and conditions are critical, but typically vary little customer to customer.
+For example, terms and conditions are critical, but typically vary little from customer to customer.
 The latest terms can be maintained in the Content Library and pulled into a new proposal with two clicks.

 Proposify makes it easy to modify each aspect of the proposal.
 The design toolbar allows for images, videos, shapes, tables, and sections to be easily dragged and dropped.
 Signatures and initials that are assigned to your client and the sales team are clearly identified and can be signed digitally.
 Pricing tables can be set in different currencies and with varying discounts and taxes.
 Fillable forms for client input can be added.